272 Qualify as Pierce County’s Major Employers in 2019

 Transportation, Trade, and Logistics

-Overall, the construction sector was up, and Absher Construction (300, +47.8%) moved into the top spot after another year of substantial growth.
-Wayne’s Roofing (152) and Insulation Northwest (128) are newcomers to the Major Employers List.
-The Rush Companies (125) and Korsmo Construction (103) remain key players in the sector.
-Companies such as Fastenal (165, +26.9%) and Tacoma Screw Products (147, +4.3%) ensure reliable access to the supply chain while TrueBlue (443) connects employers to the workforce.
+The construction sector saw contained growth, citing Pierce County’s overall growing economy.
+Absher Construction (354) moved into the top spot after another year of substantial growth.
+Northwest Cascade (291), Tucci & Sons (200), McFarland Cascade (188), Wayne’s Roofing (143), and Korsmo Construction (118) follow closely behind.
+The Rush Companies (125) remain key players in the sector, and this year we welcome AHBL (132) to the list as they move from our Companies to Watch List.
+Businesses such as and Tacoma Screw Products (156) ensure reliable access to the supply chain while TrueBlue (443) connects employers to the workforce.

 Note that these numbers do not include temporary construction workers who may be employed for months when mobilized for specific projects, often in succession.